Rupert Lowe: Member of Parliament

-In the 2024 general election on 4 July, he stood for the Great Yarmouth constituency and won, gaining 35.3 per cent of the vote.
+In the 2024 general election on 4 July, Lowe stood for the Great Yarmouth constituency, and won, gaining 35.3 percent of the vote.
 After his election, he compiled a list of schools in his constituency where he said that teachers were biased against Reform during the election campaign, saying he would be meeting with headteachers to discuss the allegations.
-He also pledged to donate his MP salary to a different local charity or worthy cause each month.
+He has also pledged to donate his MP salary to a different local charity or worthy cause each month.

-In January 2025 the American businessman Elon Musk, who had endorsed Reform UK, called on Nigel Farage to resign as leader, and then praised Lowe.
+In January 2025, the American businessman Elon Musk, who had endorsed Reform UK, called on Nigel Farage to resign as leader, and then praised Lowe.
 Lowe thanked Musk, but reiterated his support for Farage.
-The dispute between Musk and Farage stemmed from Musk's endorsement of the imprisoned far-right activist Tommy Robinson, whom Farage has rejected; Lowe said Robinson should be acknowledged for "exposing these [child rape] gangs" but called him "not right for Reform".
+The dispute between Musk and Farage stemmed from Musk's endorsement of political activist Tommy Robinson, whom Farage has rejected; Lowe said Robinson should be acknowledged for "exposing these [child rape] gangs" but called him "not right for Reform".

-On 8 January 2025 Lowe brought in a Ten Minute Rule Bill to ban quantitative easing, praising Argentinian president Javier Milei and looking forward to Musk working with Donald Trump, before saying "The cost of government should be covered by taxes alone, limiting the growth of excessive statism" which he said was linked to "a general moral decline in society".
-He was criticised by Richard Murphy who alleged this would allow the Bank of England to fail.
+On 8 January 2025, Lowe brought in a Ten Minute Rule Bill to ban quantitative easing, praising Argentinian president Javier Milei and looking forward to Musk working with American president Donald Trump, before saying "The cost of government should be covered by taxes alone, limiting the growth of excessive statism" which he said was linked to "a general moral decline in society".
 As of October 2025, it has not received a second reading.
-Also in January 2025, Lowe voted along with other Reform UK MPs to block the Children's Wellbeing and Schools Bill with a motion that called for a new national inquiry into grooming gangs.
+Also in January 2025, Lowe voted along with other Reform UK MPs to block the Children's Wellbeing and Schools Bill with a motion that called for a new national inquiry into the grooming gangs scandal.
 The amendment was defeated at 364 votes to 111, a majority of 253 against the amendment.